 How to make burning candles safer:

-No matter what type of candles you use, you can make them safer by ensuring that the room has proper ventilation and is well ventilated after burning the candle to eliminate the accumulated chemical substances and decrease the indoor air pollution generated during burning.
+No matter what type of candles you use, you can make them safer by ensuring that the room has good ventilation and is well ventilated after burning the candle to eliminate the accumulated chemical substances and decrease the indoor air pollution generated during burning.

 Frequently asked questions: